Scientific: Ilex vomitoria

 3-9, 11-24

-Landscape Use: Dwarf cultivars make wonderful small formal hedges or low mass plantings.
+Landscape Use: Dwarf cultivars make wonderful small formal hedges or edging shrubs when planted in mass.

-Foliage/Texture: Small, serrate to crenate, sessile, gray green leaves on gray twiggy stems, turning slightly purple in coldest winter areas, fine texture
+Foliage/Texture: Small, serrate to crenate, sessile, small gray green leaves on gray twiggy stems, turning slightly purple in coldest winter areas; fine texture.

-Flowers & Fruits: Small white axillary flowers in spring followed by small round bright red fruit.
-Dwarf cultivars do not flower as much as species.
+Flowers & Fruits: Small, white axillary flowers in spring followed by small round bright red fruit.
+Dwarf cultivars are prone to grow fewer flowers.

 Temperature: Tolerant